marefpceo/photo-tagging-app/README.md

 [Photo Tagging App - LIve Link]()

-The object of the game is to
+The object of the game is to find all of the characters using the least amount of time possible.